lesept777/NaiveBayes-for-ESP32/README.md

 Naive Bayes classifiers are a set of supervised learning algorithms based on applying Bayes' theorem, but with strong independence assumptions between the features given the value of the class variable (hence naive).

-This library implements a method of classifying an input data into a set of categories (classes), using a set of training data (supervised learning).
+This library implements a method of classifying a continuous input data into a set of categories (classes), using a set of training data (supervised learning).

 ## Dependencies
 * no dependency